igs-jcsilva-lab/long-read-assembly-pipelines/README.md

 ## Manuscripts

+Pipelines have been used in the below manuscripts:

-- Moser et al. Strains used in whole organism <i>Plasmodium falciparum</i> vaccine trials differ in genome structure, sequence, and immunogenic potential.
+- Moser <i>et al</i>.
+Strains used in whole organism <i>Plasmodium falciparum</i> vaccine trials differ in genome structure, sequence, and immunogenic potential.
 [Genome Medicine](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-019-0708-9)